mzhang0808/Climb-App/README.md

   a.
 Unit tests.
   <pre>mocha test/unit</pre>

 ## Functionality

-Here are our <a href="https://cs48-climb-frontend.herokuapp.com">frontend</a> and <a href="https://cs48-climb-backend.herokuapp.com">backend</a> in production.
+Here are our <a href="http://cs48-climb-frontend.herokuapp.com">frontend</a> and <a href="http://cs48-climb-backend.herokuapp.com">backend</a> in production.

 - Navigate to the homepage.
-- Click on "Get Started" or "Sign Up" and create an account.
+- Click on "Get Started" or "Sign Up" on the navigation bar and create an account.
 If you already have an account, click on "Log In" and log in.
+- Click on "Competitions" to create or join a competition.
 - Click on "Create Competition" and create a competition.
-If a competition already exists, click on "Join Competition" and join the competition.
+If your competition already exists, click on "Join Competition" and join the competition.
-- Click on "Log Scores" and log scores for a given competition and route.
-You can view your scores for the given competition and for all competition.
+- Click on "Log Routes" and log routes for a given competition and route number.
+You must have two witnesses whose usernames must be submitted with your logged route.
+You now see all of your logged climbs for your current competition.
-- Click on "View Scores" and view the top 3 scores for a given competition.
+- Click on "View Score" and view the top 3 climbs and your tentative final score for your current competition.
+- Click on "Log Out" on the navigation bar.

 ## Known Problems

-- Some of the submit buttons need to be clicked twice before the user receives any feedback
+- Restarting the backend Heroku dyno from an API call causes a delay of several seconds
+- There is a very slight delay in showing top 3 table in "View Score"

 ## Contributing